Ruthvik-1411/GenAI-Projects/gemini_live_boilerplate/client/Readme.md

 ### Configuration

 If your backend server is running on a different address or port, you will need to update the WebSocket URL.
-You can start a backend server that comes with this client, the steps to start the server can be found here: [add link here].
+You can start a backend server that comes with this client, the steps to start the server can be found here: [Running the server](../server#development-guide).

 1. Open `main.js`.
 2. Find the following line at the top of the file: